setvisible/fastenerpattern/README.md

 ## CP solver

-Optionaly, FastenerPattern can use a third-party CP solver called CPFP (*Constraint Programming Solver for FastenerPattern*).
+Optionally, FastenerPattern can use a third-party CP solver called CPFP (*Constraint Programming Solver for FastenerPattern*).

 More info [here](cpsolver/README.md "here").